nicolocaruso85/giovannidantonio-wp/wp-content/plugins/ultimate-category-excluder/readme.txt

 1. Download Ultimate Category Excluder.
 2. Unzip the ultimate-category-excluder.zip file.
 3. Activate the plugin on your plugins page.
-4. You can edit the options by going under "Options" and then "Category Exclusion."
+4. You can edit the options by going under "Settings" and then "Category Exclusion."
 5. If you are upgrading from an older version, you need to go into your "Category Exclusion" settings, choose at least one option from the Searches column, save settings, then go back and clear that option and save again.

 == Frequently Asked Questions ==